 You may also choose to include a transcript or text-based summary of your video content.
 For example, if conducting an interview with a current employee, you may allow candidates to download a PDF version of the interview.
 This, again, will reinforce your message — and will enable your audience to digest the content in the most effective way for them.

-Authentic testimonials from your current team members can help you catch the attention of potential employees — and allow you to build trust in them from the start of your relationship.
+Authentic testimonials from your current team members can help you catch the attention of potential personnel — and allow you to build trust in them from the start of your relationship.

 Putting these testimonials into video format adds yet another layer of engagement and trust, as it gives prospective hires a true-to-life glimpse of what it’s like to work for your company.